andrew/ultimate-awesome/README.md

 - [awesome-macos-apps](https://github.com/eyalben/awesome-macos-apps) - Curated list of recommended macOS apps.
 - [awesome-algebraic-statistics](https://github.com/FatemehTarashi/awesome-algebraic-statistics) - A curated list of Algebraic Statistics tools and resources.
 - [awesome-v0](https://github.com/fmerian/awesome-v0) - A curated list of awesome resources and examples using v0, the AI builder for everyone.
-- [free-computer-architecture-resources](https://github.com/getvmio/free-computer-architecture-resources) - Computer Architecture Free Resources | This repo collects 18 of free resources for Computer Architecture. 🏗️ Uncover the foundations of computing with our Computer Architecture Blueprint repository!
-Featuring an extensive collection of free resources, courses, and an online Playground, this is yo.
+- [free-operating-system-resources](https://github.com/getvmio/free-operating-system-resources) - Operating System Free Resources | This repo collects 36 of free resources for Operating System. 🖥️ Delve into the core of computing with our OS Kernel repository!
+Offering a comprehensive collection of free resources on operating systems and an interactive online playground, this is your lab for .
 - [awesome-dataviz](https://github.com/hanmag/awesome-dataviz) - A curated list of awesome data visualization demos.
 - [Awesome-BigData](https://github.com/Harshakvarma/Awesome-BigData) - List of awesome Big data applications, tutorials and code samples.
 - [awesome-github-readme-tools](https://github.com/henrylok0/awesome-github-readme-tools) - A curated collection of awesome tools and resources to create stunning GitHub README files - badges, stats, generators, widgets, and more!.